 - Social Security

-This month, DoD launched the pilot of the Defense-Industry Talent Exchange Program.
+DoD has launched the pilot of the Public-Private Talent Exchange.
 The six month exchange will enable 13 DoD and private sector participants to gain a better understanding of each other’s business operations, and share innovative best practices.
+Questions may be directed to Ms. Aissa Tovar at 703-805-5237 or email@example.com.

 HCI is also establishing another pilot exchange program for internal DoD exchanges based on new FY19 National Defense Authorization Act authority.
 The pilot will focus on exchanges between Office of the Secretary of Defense Headquarters personnel and the Defense Agencies and DoD Field Activities in the National Capital Region.
 Organizations interested in participating in the pilot program should designate a POC and contact Dr. Gina Eckles at 703-805-5420 or firstname.lastname@example.org.